-The 2017 Boxes of Hope Shoebox Campaign is now complete!
+The 2018 Boxes of Hope Shoebox Campaign is now underway!

 Thank you to everyone who has contributed, whether it be our army of knitters, drivers, school sponsors, warehouse volunteers and those who put the shoeboxes together – we really are grateful and couldn’t do it without you!

 The benefits of being a “local” charity are that a team from Cumbria takes the shoeboxes and brings pictures and stories back of the children who receive them and, as a small charity we have no staff to pay, so any surplus funding goes towards longer term educational support for these children.
 The boxes contain educational supplies such as pens and pencils, toys (such as dolls, cars and tennis balls), sweets and hygiene items such as face cloths and soap.